-The number of clients served by WIC in Kitsap County has declined since 2011, but still included a total of 7,816 women, infants, and children in 2018.28 That includes 36% of the infants born in the county.
+The number of clients served by WIC in Kitsap County has declined since 2011, but still included a total of 6,388 women, infants, and children in 2020.28 This included 4,648 infants and children.
 The Kitsap Public Health District's New Parent Support Program helps support new mothers in learning how to breastfeed, as well as working to improve breastfeeding support systems within the community.

 Transportation.
 Although Kitsap Transit reduced service during the recession in 2008 and 2009, they report no major reductions since then.30 As of 2019, the agency is conducting a comprehensive route analysis, moving the Silverdale Transit Center to a safer pedestrian-friendly location on Ridgetop and opened a new transit center along Wheaton Way.
+Kitsap Transit shared a list of their 2022 goals which includes increasing ridership and hours of service.